smu-chile/gh-action-vault-to-env-file/README.md

-# Github action, reads KV from consul and write envfile, to be imported with source command
+# Github action, reads KV from vault and write envfile, to be imported with source command

 This Action allows you to create an enviroment variable file to be with source.